99222 CPT code describes the initial hospital care visit of moderate complexity.

 In such cases billing initial in-patient and discharge codes separately in a single claim or multiple claims is not justifiable as per the AMA coding manual.

-The provider carries out initial in-patient evaluation and management code selection with the help of above mentioned three components of the medical chart.
+The provider carries out initial in-patient evaluation and management code selection with the help of the three components of the medical chart above.

 So, to avoid over or under coding of an encounter, the provider should mention complete details of the meeting.